 Study Abroad Program Overview

-Develop skills for a future in engineering, urban planning, business or environmental science this summer in Berlin, Germany's modern capital and hub for commerce, science and culture.
+Develop skills for a future in engineering or business this summer in Berlin, Germany's modern capital and hub for commerce, science and culture.
 Learn how to create and pitch innovative business plans during team projects and site visits to companies in Berlin.
 Inspiring courses at Technical University Berlin lead the way in teaching design that is human-centered, socially conscious, sustainable and energy efficient.

 Berliners enjoy a creative environment with open green spaces, epic museums and historical sites, lively pubs and concert halls, and a surprisingly inexpensive cost of living for a European capital.
 Taught in English, the program includes cultural activities, optional German language study and practical training using the city as an extended classroom.